A 2 day pilot retreat was held in Saddleworth, Greater Manchester in August 2016 and I offered the below:

 Stretching and relax with restorative yoga

 Evening meal at local restaurant

-Early morning local walk to local beauty spot and/or Nordic walking
+Early morning local Nordic Walk with hike to local beauty spot

 Lunch and finish.

 Plan your journey home around 3-4pm home time to take into consideration lunch and any transport connections and freshen up after the walk.

 Jo Taylor is a breast cancer advocate who enjoys fitness to help with her diagnosis of secondary breast cancer.
 This diagnosis is incurable but treatable.
 She is a huge advocate of keeping fit and healthy not just physically but mentally too and fitness which can help patients.
 She regularly participates in cycling, running, Nordic Walking and yoga and wants other patients to benefit from the buzz you get from exercising whether you are a beginner, an intermediate or an experienced person, this can help with motivation or if you just like meeting other similar people who have similar interests or diagnosis then this is for you.